Actions we've taken

 Our strategy is helping reduce rates of Campylobacter

-The Ministry for Primary Industries (MPI) has a strategy and work plan to manage the risk of foodborne Campylobacter in New Zealand.
-Since 2006, our strategies have reduced foodborne Campylobacter illness in New Zealand by over 50%.
+New Zealand Food Safety has a strategy and work plan to manage the risk of foodborne campylobacteriosis in New Zealand.

-To do this, we've done a lot of research on the poultry, meat, and milk food chains.
+To do this, we've done extensive research on the poultry, meat, and milk related food supply chains.

 In 2008, we introduced the Campylobacter performance target (CPT).
-It measured Campylobacter levels in processed chicken, to check how effectively our measures reduced levels.
-We still sample Campylobacter to make sure processors are producing food within safe limits.
-Samples are done through our National Microbiological Database (NMD).
+It measured Campylobacter levels in processed chicken to check how effectively our measures reduced levels.
+We will continue to sample Campylobacter to make sure processors are producing food within acceptable limits.
+Samples are taken through our National Microbiological Database (NMD).

 National Microbiological Database programme for meat